 This term children will have a choice of homework tasks, linked to our topics, to be handed in on set dates.
 The children will have an opportunity to share their work with the class, and will receive 5 dojos for handing work in on time.

-As well as this, there will be a weekly maths focus, which will be assessed during lesson starters the following week.
+As well as this, there will be a weekly maths focus, which will be assessed during lesson starters the following week, and children will bring home spellings based on their book in Read, Write, Inc.

 You will receive a sheet with details of the homework tasks, or a copy is available in the 'Important Documents' section.